Jeremy Clarkson

 Clarkson's opinionated but humorous tongue-in-cheek writing and presenting style has often provoked a public reaction.
 His actions, both privately and as a Top Gear presenter, have also sometimes resulted in criticism from the media, politicians, pressure groups, and the public.
 He also has a significant public following, being credited as a major factor in the resurgence of Top Gear as one of the most popular shows on the BBC.
 In 2006, the British public ranked him number 19 in ITV's poll of TV's 50 Greatest Stars.

 Since 2019, he has become a farmer at Diddly Squat Farm for his show, Clarkson's Farm.
 The show received a positive reception and became a popular show on Prime Video upon its release.
-In May 2024, the "Clarkson's clause" amendment, named after Clarkson, was introduced, making it easier to convert unused agricultural buildings to commercial usage, something he did in Season 2 of the show when planning permission for his restaurant was denied.
+In May 2024, the "Clarkson's clause" amendment, named after Clarkson, was introduced; this clause makes it easier to convert unused agricultural buildings to commercial usage, something he did in Season 2 of the show when planning permission for his restaurant was denied.

 Biography from the Wikipedia article Jeremy Clarkson.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.